Alabama DUI Look Back Period

 Question: What Is a Look Back Period?
 What Is the Look Back Period for a DUI in Alabama?

 Answer: In DUI jurisprudence, the look back period is the term used in how far back a sentencing court can look at a person’s record to determine the number of prior DUI convictions they have to then be used to increase the person’s sentence if they’re convicted or plead guilty.
-In Alabama, the current law says that a court can look back five years for mandatory sentence enhancement; however, a sentencing court can look at a person’s entire lifetime record from a discretionary standpoint.
-In terms of the look back period, you go by the date of conviction not by the date of arrest to determine the number of convictions within the look back period.
+In Alabama, the current law as of July 2018 says that a court can look back ten (10) years for mandatory sentence enhancement; however, a sentencing court can look at a person’s entire lifetime record from a discretionary standpoint.
+In terms of the look back period, you go by the date of conviction not by the date of arrest to determine the number of convictions within the look back period. → Right-click here to download the audio for this question.

 Watch Our Helpful DUI Videos Below: